insyncsolutions/appseconnectdocs/_posts/Getting-Started/2018-09-18-terminology.md

 Learning something new can feel a little like falling over the side of a ship.Everything is moving and you can barely keep your head above water.
 You are just starting to feel like you understand how something works and then a new piece of knowledge comes out of nowhere and your whole world feels topsy turvy again.
-Hence,users of APPSeCONNECT requires the knowledge of common terminologies that the user can come across,while working with syncing in APPSeCONNECT to perform a smooth and free-flowing integration.
+Hence,to overcome that situation users of APPSeCONNECT requires the knowledge of common terminologies that the user can come across,while working with syncing in APPSeCONNECT to perform a smooth and free-flowing integration.

 ##Terminology related to APPSeCONNECT